-What is Lead Generation: meaning, techniques, and strategies
+What is Lead Generation: definition, strategies, tools, techniques, and trends

-Search no more!
-We will go into all things, starting from what a lead is to how to generate leads, what lead gen trends there are, and how you can find your first leads by yourself.
+Let’s find out together, starting from what a lead is, how to generate leads, how the B2B lead generation process goes, what lead gen trends are there, and how to find your first leads.

 What is a lead?